KWARC/GLIF/README.md

     brew install graphviz

+#### MMT (optional)

+You can find installation instructions for MMT [here](https://uniformal.github.io//doc/setup/).
+Please note that as of now (March 2020), GLIF uses some not-yet released features of MMT.
+So you will have to either talk to us (probably the best idea) or try building MMT yourself from the `devel` branch of the git repository.
+If you only want to use MMT for the `glif_kernel`, you don't have to install an MMT development IDE (in a way, the notebooks will be your IDE).

+#### ELPI (optional)

+You need ELPI, which you can get from OPAM (see [this README](https://github.com/LPCIC/elpi)).

 Remarks for Windows Users
 -------------------------

 The `glif_kernel` has been succesfully installed on Windows as well.
-There are two ways you can go about it, and it is not clear which one is better/easier/more likely to work:
+There are two ways you can go about it and it is not clear which one is better/easier/more likely to work:

 #### Using the Windows Subsystem for Linux (WSL)